 Is it possible to add my own custom DLLs for extending the Umbraco Backoffice?

-Yes, an Umbraco Cloud project is basically a normal Umbraco website where we give you multiple environments and deployment of code and content between these environments.
-It's really easy to get the site running locally (via Git) which is the best way to add your own code (templates, cs files, packages, DLLs and so forth).
+Yes, an Umbraco Cloud project is similar to a normal Umbraco website where we give you multiple environments and deployment of code and content between these environments.
+You can run your site locally (via Git) which is the best way to add your own code (templates, cs files, packages, DLLs and so forth).

 Is it possible to add custom tables in addition to the Umbraco Cloud database?

 Yes, you can create custom tables in the database.
 Find the connection strings to the databases on the different environments on the "Connection details" page found in the "Settings" menu.

 Note that custom database tables and data do not replicate automatically across Cloud environments.
 You might want to use Umbraco Migrations and our PetaPoco datalayer to make deployment of your custom data more automated.